Vessup/based/README.md

 context menu component that allows you to copy the cell value.
 Use `onCellContextMenu` referenced in `docs/react-data-grid/README.md` to accomplish this.

-Stop the header cells in the data grid from being selected.

 Add a ... menu button to the button toolbar that is a dropdown menu with an option to copy the selected rows as a SQL insert statement.
 Add a separate component for this as the table page is getting too large.